Urgent! Deadline of 19 May to object to "extinguishment" of ancient rights of way across West Oxford's floodplain! By post!

 The notices state that the EA '...is satisfied that a suitable alternate Right of Way will be provided overland' as specified in each order.
 But there is no detail:

-Please object for procedural and substantive reasons:
+We objected for procedural and substantive reasons:

 - Poor consultation with public including poor display of notices